gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

-qualified by the irrevocable licenses granted under Section 5.3), each Contributor hereby acknowledges that the copyright in any RFC in which such Contribution is included, other than an RFC that is an RFC Editor Contribution, shall be owned by the IETF Trust.
-Such Contributor shall be deemed to assign to the IETF Trust such Contributor's copyright interest in the collective work constituting
+qualified by the irrevocable licenses granted under Section 5.3), each Contributor hereby acknowledges that the copyright in any RFC in which such Contribution is included, other than an RFC that is an RFC Editor Contribution, shall be owned by the IETF Intellectual Property Management Corportion.

-such RFC upon the
-submission of such RFC for publication, and acknowledges that a copyright notice acknowledging the IETF Trust's ownership of the copyright in such RFC will be included in the published RFC.
+Such Contributor shall be deemed to assign to the IETF IPMC such Contributor's copyright interest in the collective work constituting such RFC upon the submission of such RFC for publication, and acknowledges that a copyright notice acknowledging the IETF IPMC's ownership of the copyright in such RFC will be included in the published RFC.

 ## Contributors' Retention of Rights

 Although Contributors provide specific rights to the IETF, it is not intended that this should deprive them of their right to exploit their Contributions.
-To underscore this principle, the IETF Trust is directed to issue a license or assurance to Contributors, which confirms that they may each make use of their Contributions as published in an RFC in any way they wish, subject only to the
+To underscore this principle, the IETF IPMC is directed to issue a license or assurance to Contributors, which confirms that they may each make use of their Contributions as published in an RFC in any way they wish, subject only to the